 6. If possible, travel with a friend

 Although you may not always be flying with someone, it may be a good idea to have someone with you the first time you fly.
 Whether it’s a friend or family member, you’ll feel comfort in knowing that you’re not alone.
 That way, you can also try and swap seats if you’re more comfortable with a window seat or an aisle seat.
-If you’re traveling on your own, it’s usually pretty easy to make friends with someone sitting near you on the plane and you can always let the flight attendants know you’re a bit nervous to fly.
+If you’re traveling solo, it’s usually pretty easy to make friends with someone sitting near you on the plane and you can always let the flight attendants know you’re a bit nervous to fly.
 Being able to rely on someone in the air will set your mind at ease.

 7. Bring chewing gum